Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Here, we are trying to explore the usage of Sub-Queries in the Queries to filter or incorporate data from tables or from other Queries.
+Here, we will explore how to use Subqueries within Queries to filter records or incorporate data from other tables or queries.

 Following is an SQL of a sample Query that filters the above Orders without the use of a Sub-Query: